jsmithabq/appserver/README.md

 * 'bower.json' -- Primarily, frontend-/UI-related frameworks and packages
 * 'config/db.js' -- MongoDB-related configuration settings

-Note that the 'package.json' and 'bower.json' aren't necessarily the entire set of required dependencies, because certain NPM-based installations are typically global, thus, not included in these JSON configuration files, for example, `NPM`, `bower`, `Node.js`, and OS-level library dependencies.
+Note that 'package.json' and 'bower.json' don't constitute the entire set of required dependencies, because certain NPM-based installations are typically global, thus, not included in these JSON configuration files, for example, `NPM`, `bower`, `Node.js`, as well as OS-level library dependencies.